clj-r2dbc.impl.execute.stream

 Backpressure chain:

-No eager collection - rows stream one-by-one from database to consumer.
+No eager collection - rows stream from database to consumer.

 This namespace is an implementation detail; do not use from application code.